site24x7/plugins/prestodb/README.md

       wget https://raw.githubusercontent.com/site24x7/plugins/master/prestodb/prestodb.py
       wget https://raw.githubusercontent.com/site24x7/plugins/master/prestodb/prestodb.cfg

-- Configure the keys to be monitored, as mentioned in the configuration section below.
+- Configure the host and port of the prestodb to be montiored in prestodb.cfg, as mentioned in the configuration section below..

 - Execute the below command with appropriate arguments to check for the valid json output.